MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-reports.md

 When migrating your on-premises file shares to Microsoft 365, Migration Manager generates log files, summary and task-level reports, and a performance report.
 Use these reports to help manage, audit, and troubleshoot your migration process.

 >[!Note]
 >These reports are for file share migration only.
-For cloud migrations, learn more at: [Cloud migration reports and errors in Migration Manager](mm-cloud-reports.md)
+For cloud migrations, learn more at: [Reports and errors for cloud migrations](mm-cloud-reports.md)

 |Type|Report|
 |:-----|:-----|:-----|